Noor Saleem Rana

 Noor Saleem Rana is an Indian politician and member of the Sixteenth Legislative Assembly of Uttar Pradesh.
 Rana represented the Charthawal constituency of Uttar Pradesh and is a member of the Rashtriya Lok Dal political party.

 Early life and education

 Noor Saleem Rana was born in Village Sujroo, Muzaffarnagar district, Uttar Pradesh, India on 14 July 1973.
 His highest attained education is intermediate.
-Prior to joining politics, he was an agriculturist by profession.
+Prior to entering politics, he was an agriculturist by profession.

 Political career

 Noor Saleem Rana has been a MLA for one term.
 He represented Charthawal Assembly constituency over the symbol of Bahujan Samaj Party.
-Since 2021, He is associated with Rashtriya Lok Dal.
+Since 2021, he is associated with Rashtriya Lok Dal.

 Controversies

 On 17 January 2017, Rana was booked for violating the electoral code of conduct by setting up political posters in Charthawal without permission.